stkhalisha/stkhalisha/README.md

 - 🌱 I’m consistently teaching myself on becoming a frontend developer.
 Currently learning **📌 JavaScript**
 - 🔍 Take a look at my projects on <a href="https://www.frontendmentor.io/profile/stkhalisha" target="_blank" rel="noreferrer">Frontend Mentor</a>
 - 💬 Ask me about **HTML, CSS and JavaScript**
 - 🤝 Open to collaborate to any frontend projects.
-Feel free to connect with me on 💌gmail!
+Feel free to connect with me on <a href="mailto:stkhalisha@gmail.com" target="_blank" rel="noreferrer">💌 gmail!</a>

 <h2 align="center">⚒️ Languages and Tools</h2>